-Obesity statistics for dogs are reflecting those for humans, with around one in five (18.9 percent) of dogs classified as obese and more one in three (36.9%) overweight.
+Obesity statistics for dogs are reflecting those for humans, with around one in five (18.9 percent) of dogs classified as obese and more than one in three (36.9%) overweight.
 Whether owners are giving their canine companions too much food or too little exercise, the dog obesity rate is at epidemic levels.

 Obesity is linked to serious health risks for any type of dog.
 However, flat-faced dogs can be at even higher risk.
 Breathing problems are common in popular breeds such as pugs and French bulldogs, and excess body weight makes these issues even more serious.
 Owners of these flat-faced breeds need to take extra care with their dogs and keep them at a healthy weight.